 Before you begin writing data to the output channels, you must allocate and fill buffers with the appropriate data.
-An event is returned whenever a buffer is transferred to the module.
+A buffer done event is returned whenever a buffer is transferred to the module.
 This allows you to reuse that buffer, and refill it with additional output data.